SofaDefrost/SofaViscoElastic/README.md

   - SLSOgdenSecondOrder
   - SLSStableNeoHookeanFirstOrder
   - SLSStableNeoHookeanSecondOrder
 * ParameterSet: the lists of the material constants proper of the viscoelastic model chosen by the user.
-In particular, the user has to define the Young Moduli ($E_i$) and the relaxation times ($&tau;_i$) defined as the ratio between the viscosity ($&eta;_i$) and the relative Young modulus.
-Ultimately, the user must specify the Poisson Ratio (&nu;).
+In particular, the user has to define the Shear Moduli ($G_i$) and the relaxation times ($&tau;_i$) defined as the ratio between the viscosity ($&eta;_i$) and the relative shear modulus.
+Ultimately, the user must specify the Bulk modulus (K).

 For the simulation, it is strictly recommended to set the Rayleigh coefficient of the Solver to 0: